hsf-training/hsf-training-matplotlib/_episodes/01-introduction.md

 ### The Figure (resize and set the resolution)

-As mentioned, by default `plt.plot` creates the canvas automatically.
-We can have finer control over the shape and quality of the plots by using the `plt.figure` command using the keyword arguments `figsize` and `dpi` as follows.
+As mentioned, by default `fig, ax = plt.subplots()` creates the canvas automatically.
+We can have finer control over the shape and quality of the plots by using the keyword arguments `figsize` and `dpi` as follows.

 ```python
 fig, ax = plt.subplots(figsize=(10, 10), dpi=150)
 ```

-This has to be set **before** any instance of `plt.plot` and it sets the width and height to 10 and 10 inches respectively.
+This has to be set **before** any instance of `ax.plot` and it sets the width and height to 10 and 10 inches respectively.
 The keyword `dpi` refers to a density of *Dots Per Inch*.
 There is no particular reason to choose 150 as the value for dpi but there is a visually a noticeable difference in the size and quality of the plot.

 ### Title